 3) Send Your Transcript or Take the Placement Tests

 If you’ve attended regionally accredited colleges other than Clark State, request that your transcript(s) be sent to us.
 If your previous college credits allow you to bypass the placement tests (college-level English and math), an unofficial copy of your transcript may be used for the first semester only.
 To register for subsequent semesters and to have transfer credits evaluated, you must provide an official copy of your transcript.
 Send all transcripts to: Clark State Admissions Office, P.O.
 Box 570, Springfield, OH 45501.
 Transcripts must be received in a sealed envelope in order to be considered official.

 - Transcript evaluation can take up to six (6) weeks.
 Once it is complete, you will receive an e-mail notification, and you can view your transferred credits via Student Planning on the MyClarkState student portal.

 You must take placement tests, unless you have previous college credits in English and math or adequate ACT/SAT scores.
 You must bring your acceptance letter and a valid photo ID when you come in to take the tests.
 Remote testing is available if you are an online student and you do not live near one of the Clark State campuses.
 Visit accuplacer.collegeboard.org/students for test information and sample questions.

 - If you have a documented disability (either a physical or learning disability) and need special accommodations for taking the placement test, make prior arrangements with the Office of Accessibility.

 New student orientation gets you up to speed on college life.
 From meeting with your success coach to getting familiar with our campus, New Student Orientation is a must!
-Register online for a New Student Orientation or call to reserve your seat.
+Complete New Student Orientation or call to reserve your seat.
 You must bring your acceptance letter and a valid photo ID when you come to orientation on campus.
 Online orientation is also available.

-If you want to print a copy of our enrollment steps to keep, download our New Student Checklist here.
+If you want to print a copy of our enrollment steps to keep, download our New Student Checklist.